cmaureir/progra-alma/lectures/lecture2.rst

     def name(parameter):
         # function code

-The parameters are variables in which are stored the input values.
+The parameters are variables in which the input values are stored.

-The function contains code equals to any program.
+The function contains code in the same way as any program.
-The difference is that, when finished, must submit their results using a ``return`` statement.
+The difference is that, when finished, they submit their results using a ``return`` statement.

 For example,
-the function to compute the factorial could be defined as follows::
+the function to compute the factorial numbers could be defined as follows::

     def factorial(n):